MartinCastroAlvarez/tensorflow-image-detection-classification/README.md

 # Belgium
 Implementation of TensorFlow in Python.
-This system is intended to analyze Belgium traffic data.
+This app is intended to analyze Belgium traffic (image) data.

 ## References
 - [TensorFlow Installation](https://www.tensorflow.org/install/pip)